shihabus/webpack-demo-app/README.md

     ```

     we can create a separate js bundle for all the third-party dependencies.
 Now we need to maintain a `vendor.js` file, which imports all the dependencies there.
 If the dependencies have, other dependencies, make sure you install them.
 Their bundling would be handled by webpack accordingly.

+11. Extract and Minify css

+    It is always better to load css via link tag.
+By default, webpack adds the css into the JS bundle, and it is the JS bundle which will load the CSS.
+So there might be a split second when the user would be able to see un-styled content on the screen as the DOM was painted before CSS was applied.
+This can be prevent by adding the CSS via a link tag, on top of the html.

+    There is plugin called [mini-css-extract-plugin](https://webpack.js.org/plugins/mini-css-extract-plugin/) which will help us in extracting the CSS. **If this plugin is being used, we need to make sure we use `MiniCssExtractPlugin.loader` instead of `style-loader`**.
+So mostly this only need to be added to the production Webpack config.